Read This First

 Prompt 3: Provide recommendations for methods, scope, and variables in future UBI studies.

-The central claim is this: External events (e.g., pandemics) can affect results, so relying only on RCTs may limit insights.
+In plain terms: External events (e.g., pandemics) can affect results, so relying only on RCTs may limit insights.

 Longer Study Duration Rationale

 Many long-term impacts of UBI (e.g., entrepreneurial success, human capital formation) require more time to manifest.
-Recommendation: Extend study periods beyond three years to track post-transfer behavior and long-term labor market outcomes .
+Recommendation: Extend study periods beyond three years to track post-transfer behavior and long-term labor market outcomes.

 Rationale